cedarcode/webauthn-ruby/README.md

 )

 if attestation_response.valid?(original_challenge)
-  # Register the new user
+  # Register the new user along with it's new `credential_id` for future authentications
+  # Access the new user credential by invoking `attestation_response.credential_id`
 else
   # Handle error
 end